sherzodbekyuldashev95/tenseconds/README.md

 ## What It Is

-*The Move* is a single-page motivational web app designed to reframe the fear of approaching someone you are attracted to.
+*Ten Seconds* is a single-page motivational web app designed to reframe the fear of approaching someone you are attracted to.
 Instead of minimizing the fear of rejection, it replaces it with a more powerful one: the fear of a life spent alone because you never tried.

 The core insight is simple.
 Not approaching is not a neutral act.
 It is a choice with real, compounding consequences.
 This page makes those consequences visceral and personal.